Chart Color Schemes

 Cultural Diversity

-Park Ridge has a high level of cultural diversity, with 28.6% of its population speaking a language other than English at home, and 38.8% born overseas.
+Park Ridge has a high level of cultural diversity, with 28.6% of its population speaking a language other than English at home and 38.8% born overseas.
 Christianity is the predominant religion in Park Ridge, making up 42.3% of the population.
 However, the most notable overrepresentation is in the 'Other' category, which comprises 6.6% of the population compared to 2.7% across Greater Brisbane.

-In terms of ancestry, the top three groups are English at 25.3%, Australian at 19.8%, and Other at 16.4%.
-There are also notable differences in the representation of certain ethnic groups: Samoan is overrepresented at 3.8% compared to 3.0% regionally, Maori at 3.7% compared to 3.2%, and New Zealand at 1.3% compared to 1.5%.
+In terms of ancestry, the top three represented groups are English at 25.3%, Australian at 19.8%, and Other at 16.4%.
+There are also significant differences in the representation of certain ethnic groups: Samoan is overrepresented at 3.8% compared to 3.0% regionally, Maori at 3.7% compared to 3.2%, and New Zealand at 1.3% compared to 1.5%.

 Frequently Asked Questions - Diversity